 From this Simple Sequence List it was not long before a more elaborate list was formed, called the "Sequence List Showing Repeated Radicals".
-Schult 10
+Subt 10 indicating that the radicals of the first and third, and of the second and fourth are similar.

 In the example given above, note the repetitions of the radicals 74 and 08.
-By referring to this new list under the heading of repeated radicals ending in the invariable digit 6, we find the sequence indicating that the radicals of the first and third, and of the second and fourth are similar.
+By referring to this new list under the heading of repeated radicals ending in the invariable digit 6, we find the sequence

-64649, the underlining in which indicates that the radicals of the first and third groups are the same, and the word is GEGEEEN.
+6 4 6 4 9, the underlining in which indicates that the radicals of the first and third groups are the same, and the word is GEGEREN.
 A still further elaboration of such a list would be to indicate in each series more than one repeated radical if such occur.
 For example, the preceding sequence could be marked thus: